 Will Poops Still Stain After Baby Starts Solids?

 Oh yes!
-Once your baby starts eating solids their poop will go through many changes, often becoming very… colorfull.
+Once your baby starts eating solids their poop will go through many changes, often becoming very… colorful.
 So will the stains.

 But rest assured, even though some of these cloth diaper stains will be a little bit tough to remove from your cloth diapers (I’m looking at you, blueberries!) it’s still an organic, natural stain and you will be able to get rid of it using the method I’m going to talk about now.